HelloItsAPerson/Coinsight-mini---HighwaytoUndercity/JOURNAL.md

 # May 25th - 3d modelling (again)

 So today, I guess I'll just be doing more 3d modelling.

+My bad, I need a light as well, otherwise the camera won't be able to see anything.

 Will update soon...